-For the naked-eye observer, the first of the brilliant stars of winter start to peek over the eastern horizon: Capella and Aldebaran.
-Three of the nearest galactic star clusters are visible to the naked eye: the Pleiades, the Hyades and the Perseus Moving Cluster.
+For the naked eye observer, the first of the brilliant stars of winter start to peek over the eastern horizon: Capella and Aldebaran.
+Three of the nearest galactic star clusters are visible to the naked eye: the Pleiades, the Hyades, and the Perseus Moving Cluster.

 The October night sky map here provides a reference showing where to look to see this month's night sky treats.

-Galactic star clusters are groupings of stars that share a common origin relatively recently on the astronomical time scale.
+Galactic star clusters are groupings of stars which share a common origin relatively recently on the astronomical time scale.
 Their stars are often similar in color and brightness, and share a common motion through the galaxy.